 - If a chosen reviewer feels inadequately qualified to judge the research which is described in a manuscript he should return it promptly to the editor.

 - A reviewer should judge objectively the quality of the manuscript, its experimental and theoretical work, its interpretations and its exposition.
-Additionally reviewer should evaluate how the paper corresponds to the high scientific and literary standards.
+Additionally the reviewer should evaluate how the paper corresponds to the high scientific and literary standards.
 A reviewer should respect the intellectual independence of the authors.

 - A reviewer should be sensitive to the appearance of a conflict of interest when the manuscript under review is closely related to the reviewer’s work in progress or published.
 If in doubt, the reviewer should return the manuscript promptly without review, pointing to the editor on the conflict of interest.

 - A reviewer should treat a manuscript sent for review as a confidential document.
-It should neither be shown nor discussed with others persons except special cases, when the reviewer needs someone’s specific consultation.
+It should neither be shown nor discussed with others persons except in special cases, when the reviewer needs someone’s specific consultation.

 - Reviewers should explain and support their judgments adequately so that editors and authors may understand the basis of their comments.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation or reference.